Conor Classon

-Conor Classon is an Irish Gaelic footballer who plays for Ard an Rátha, representing them at all levels, and also, formerly, the Donegal county team.
+Conor Classon is an Irish Gaelic footballer who plays for Ard an Rátha, representing them at all levels.
+Previously, he played for the Donegal county team.

 He is from Rosbeg in County Donegal.

 Playing career

-Classon did not play at minor level but his rookie year came in 2010.
+Classon did not play at minor level, but his rookie year came in 2010.

 Along with clubmates Paddy McGrath and Peter McNelis, he was part of the Donegal under-21 squad which qualified for the 2010 All-Ireland Under-21 Football Championship final.
 He had earlier played for the county team throughout the 2010 Ulster Under-21 Football Championship campaign, a competition which Donegal won.

 Classon made a substitute appearance in the 2011 National Football League opener against Sligo, replacing Ryan Bradley.

 Classon made a substitute appearance in the 2014 National Football League Division 2 Final against Monaghan at Croke Park, replacing Odhrán Mac Niallais.

 Known for his Scandinavian physique, he is valued for his strength, pace and his good hands.